-Due to the intensity of Stevie's playing, together with the thickness of his strings, he quite often wore holes in his finger tips.
+Due to the intensity of Stevie's playing, together with the thickness of his strings, he quite often wore holes in his finger tips and caused them to bleed.
 These holes could be 1/4 inch deep and so he developed his own way of fixing them.

 Firstly he'd fill the holes with baking powder.
 Then he'd put a layer of super glue over the top of the hole.